noun (plural kinsmen)

-(In anthropological or formal use) one of a person’s blood relations.
+(In anthropological or formal use) a man who is one of a person’s blood relations.

 - They pointed to their linguistic affinities "in convincing colonists to allow their 'kinsmen' to 'return home'".

 - His distant kinsman, Mr Enfield, tells him a story of a mysterious Mr Hyde.